 Revd Canon Professor James Walters

-James is an elected member of the Church of England General Synod which appointed him to the Council of Westcott House.
-He is the Chair of the Council’s Curriculum Development sub-committee and serves as a member on the Standing sub-committee.
+James is a Trustee of Westcott House and the Chair of the Council’s Curriculum Development sub-committee.
+He also serves as a member on the Standing sub-committee.

 James is Chaplain and a Senior Lecturer at the London School of Economics and Political Science and founding director of the LSE Faith Centre.